witKen/Type-cheat/README.md

 ### Note: This project was made for fun such as pranking your friends.
 I wouldn't recommend using this cheats for any game.
-It could get your account banned or ruin the experience for you.
+It could get your account banned or ruin the experience for you or others.
 <body>
   <h1>Type Cheat</h1>
   <h2>For Monkeytype:</h2>